westtrade/gil/README.md

-# gil
+# gil - Is a server for dynamic Marko based apps
-Genome lite framework - static website generator